opensha/opensha-svn-archive/org/opensha/sha/calc/IM_EventSetCalcv01/IM_EventSetCalcResults/readme.txt

   java -jar IM_EventSetCalcTest.jar  SoCalEdison

 where SoCalEdison is the input directory name where all the EventSet files are located for a given site and IMT.
-This tester application reads the EventSet files and generates an averaged annualized rate curve for the selected AttenuationRelationships.
+This tester application reads the EventSet files and generate a averaged annualized rate curve for the selected AttenuationRelationships.

 This calculation assumes all sources are Poissonian.